 Series-wide: SHODAN.
 She's one of PC gaming's most respected villains for a reason.
-Not dark, not Eldritch, not even physically threatening.
-But she's supremely confident, unhinged, and omniscient, and she's two steps ahead of you at all times.
+She's supremely confident, unhinged, and omniscient, and she's two steps ahead of you at all times.
 And she thinks she's a goddess!
-Wait.
-Actually, SHODAN is physically threatening.
+And she's physically threatening.
 "It is my will that gave you your cybernetic implants: the only beauty in that meat you call a body.
-If you value that meat, you will do as I tell you!"
+If you value that, meat, you will do as I tell you!"

 The Many from the second game.